Medieval Serfdom of Roman origin

 Other taxes and duties

 Apart from all the secular duties, there were also a whole range of church related rules, regulations and taxes.
-The most well known tat of the tithes (tenth).
+The most well-known are the tithes (tenth).
 Dating back to biblical times, they were not formally introduced until the 8th century, they became more widespread under Charlemagne and his successors.

 At the same time the peasants saw the monasteries grow richer and richer with splendid buildings and gold decorated churches, and those who travelled to the city would see the magnificent cathedrals being built.